felfert/docker-wix/README.md

 accordingly.

 The above command creates a wrapper script (candle) as well as a bunch of symlinks.
-From now on, you simply can invoke the various WiX tools as if the were native to your Linux system.
+From now on, you simply can invoke the various WiX tools as if they were native to your Linux system.
 E.g.:
 ```
 candle MyProduct.wxs